 Length of session

 Many headshot photographers bundle various services to simplify pricing, set expectations and give clients more for their money.
-Here are some examples of headshot photo packages:
+Here are some examples of headshot photo packages and their average cost:

 - Steve Glass Photography of Lawrenceville, Georgia, charges $300 for a two-hour shoot and five retouched images, as well as the rest of the images from the session.